rpazyaquian/caesar-cipher/README.md

 # Program Flow

 The program takes two inputs: the string to be translated, and the rotations to perform.
-It also takes an optional direction parameter, specifying whether to rotate the alphabet left or right by the given rotation.
-By default, the program rotates the alphabet to the right.
+Positive integers rotate to the right ("abcdefg" -> "bcdefga"), and negative integers rotate to the left ("abcdefg" -> "gabcdef").
+By default, the program performs a standard ROT13 cipher.

 First, the program calculates a rotated version of the alphabet given the rotation vector (direction and magnitude).